GurraT/Ecotracker/README.md

 #### Weakness
 - Not the only alternative on the market.
-The traditional platforms have a large customer base which is confident with their solutions.
+The traditional platforms have a large customer base that are confident with their solutions.
 Further more the traditional platforms also have an extensive knowledge and great experience of taxonomy.